ibmtjbot/tjbot/recipes/sentiment_analysis/README.md

 This recipe uses the [Tone Analyzer](https://www.ibm.com/watson/services/tone-analyzer/) service to shine TJBot’s LED different colors based on the emotions present in Twitter for a given keyword.
 It also uses the [Twitter API](https://dev.twitter.com/overview/api) to fetch tweets.

 ## Hardware
-This recipe requires a TJBot with an LED.
+This recipe requires a TJBot with a Neopixel LED.

+> 💡 If you have a Common Anode LED, change `TJBot.HARDWARE.LED_NEOPIXEL` to `TJBot.HARDWARE.LED_COMMON_ANODE` in `sentiment.js`

+> 📌 By default, TJBot expects Neopixel LEDs to be connected to GPIO PIN 18 and Common Anode LEDs to be connected to GPIO pins 19 (red), 13 (green), and 12 (blue).
+You may set which pins your LED is connected to by uncommenting the `tjConfig.shine = {...}` code block.
+See [https://pinout.xyz](https://pinout.xyz) for a complete pin diagram.

 ## Build and Run
 First, make sure you have configured your Raspberry Pi for TJBot by following the [bootstrap instructions](https://github.com/ibmtjbot/tjbot/tree/master/bootstrap).